bualpha/public-research/README.md

   ```
   - [130-30 The New Long Only](https://www.math.nyu.edu/faculty/avellane/Lo13030.pdf)
   ```
-  One of the fastest growing areas in institutional investment manage- ment is the so-called active exten- sion or 130/30 class of strategies in which the short-sales constraint of a tradi- tional long-only portfolio is relaxed.
-Fueled both by the historical success of long-short equity hedge funds and the increasing frustra- tion of portfolio managers at the apparent impact of long-only constraints on perfor- mance, 130/30 products have grown to over $75 billion in assets and could reach $2 trillion by 2010 (Tabb and Johnson [2007]).
+  One of the fastest growing areas in institutional investment management is the so-called active extension or 130/30 class of strategies in which the short-sales constraint of a traditional long-only portfolio is relaxed.
+Fueled both by the historical success of long-short equity hedge funds and the increasing frustration of portfolio managers at the apparent impact of long-only constraints on performance, 130/30 products have grown to over $75 billion in assets and could reach $2 trillion by 2010 (Tabb and Johnson [2007]).

   Despite the increasing popularity of such strategies, considerable confusion still exists among managers and investors regarding the appropriate risks and expected returns of 130/30 products.
 For example, the typical 130/30 portfolio has a leverage ratio of 1.6 to 1, unlike a long-only portfolio that does not use leverage.
-Although leverage is typically asso- ciated with higher volatility returns, the volatility and market beta of a typical 130/30 portfolio are comparable to those of its long- only counterpart.
-Nevertheless, the added leverage of a 130/30 product suggests that the expected return should be higher than its long- only counterpart, but by how much?
-By defi- nition, a 130/30 portfolio holds 130% of its capital in long positions and 30% in short posi- tions.
+Although leverage is typically associated with higher volatility returns, the volatility and market beta of a typical 130/30 portfolio are comparable to those of its long-only counterpart.
+Nevertheless, the added leverage of a 130/30 product suggests that the expected return should be higher than its long-only counterpart, but by how much?
+By definition, a 130/30 portfolio holds 130% of its capital in long positions and 30% in short positions.
 Thus, the 130/30 portfolio may be viewed as a long-only portfolio plus a market-neutral portfolio with long and short exposures that are 30% of the long-only portfolio’s market value.
 The active portion of a 130/30 strategy, however, is typically very different from a market- neutral portfolio so that this decomposition is, in fact, inappropriate.

   These unique characteristics suggest that existing indexes such as the S&P 500 and the Russell 1000 are inappropriate